MODULE 3 - Communication and Interpersonal Relationship

 Activity 3: Reading-reflection-action activities.
 Students read an excerpt from Augusto Monterroso's Eclipse of El, then divided into groups imagine an ending to the story they discuss and then in turn present the written ending to the class.
 Then the original ending of Moterroso is read.
 The teachers ask a series of questions, present in the materials of the module, to solicit the critical thinking of the students.

-Activity 4: Teachers write a short essay on the experience in the classroom (15 hours of work have been considered).
+Activity 4: Teachers write a short essay on the experience in the classroom (work: 15 hours).

 Proposal: 1 activity of theoretical-practical reflection for teachers

 Activity 1: The exercise consists of acquiring on paper, visually and concisely, how progress is being made during the course.
-The sketch should consist of three parts: how you were before you started, how you are during your work and how you want to be after you finish (5 hours of work are considered).
+The sketch should consist of three parts: how you were before you started, how you are during your work and how you want to be after you finish (work: 5 hours).

 Recognizing and identifying one's own prejudices towards others: prejudices that are the result of generalizations, widespread opinions, a lack of real knowledge of the other and his circumstances, which leads us to identify him with abstract labels (stereotypes).